studiometa/react-next-starter/doc/en/ROUTER.md

 ## Route naming

-In order to maintain a certain consistency across the application, be sure to observe the following rules for naming your routes.
-These rules apply to both the `routeName` parameter and the values of the `langRoutes` parameter:
+In order to maintain a certain consistency across the application, be sure to observe the following rules for naming your routes :
 - Routes are always written in lower case, without accents
 - Only dashes and underscores are allowed within a road segment
 - A road always starts with a slash